jarviscanada/jarvis_data_eng_zaied/README.md

 **Islamic University of Technology (2017-2019)**, B.Sc. in Electrical and Electronic Engineering

-- **MRI Imaging Software:** The publication title was “Inpainting multiple sclerosis lesions for improving registration performance with brain atlas” published in 2016 International Conference on Medical Engineering, Health Informatics and Technology (MediTec).
-The implemented codebase was in Matlab and C++.
+- **MRI Imaging Software:** Published a paper on improving `Multiple Sclerosis (MS)` lesions recognition.
+The title was [“Inpainting multiple sclerosis lesions for improving registration performance with brain atlas” published in 2016 International Conference on Medical Engineering, Health Informatics and Technology (Meditec).](https://ieeexplore.ieee.org/document/7835363)“Inpainting multiple sclerosis lesions for improving registration performance with brain atlas” published in 2016 International Conference on Medical Engineering, Health Informatics and Technology (Meditec).
+White lesions are usually seen in the MRI images of `MS` patients and accurate differentiation is needed between actual lesion areas and other white areas which can occur for various reasons.
+The paper provides an efficient approach to solve the problem and later reconstruct the non-necessary regions.
+The implemented codebase was in `Matlab` and `C++`.
 Several open-source brain imaging tools and data formats have been used here.
 Collaborated with a remote team in this project.

 **Weather Forecasting API:** Implemented a weather forecasting API using the OpenWeather API data.
 Node.js and Express framework is used in this app.